omarshaarawi/.dotfiles/README.md

 cd dotfiles
 ```

-then use GNU stow to create symlinks
+then use the install script to setup the symlinks

 ```
-stow .
+./install_scrips.sh
 ```